 Watou Town square in 2019, where many of the Cassel garrison soldiers were congregated by German forces before being force-marched into captivity.

 Watou Church; some of the POWs were herded inside the church under armed guard on 30th May 1940

 The Temporary Burial ground is adjacent to the D17 Dunkirk road about 200 yards to the North of Watou.

 Temporary burial ground, seen from fields to the West.
 Watou

 Roadside ditch alongside the burial ground on the Houtkerkestraat towards Watou

-Various scenes at the Franco-Belgian border near Watou
+Various scenes at the Bois st Acaire and the Franco-Belgian border at Watou